 Ensuring psychosocial development and mental health.
-The main directions of prevention are, firstly, the earliest possible identification of children and adolescents at risk of deviant behavior and subsequent corrective work with them, and, secondly, Generale- preventive work on the formation of physical, mental and spiritual health, aimed at the entire population of children and adolescents.
+The main directions of are, firstly, the earliest possible identification of children and adolescents at risk of deviant behavior and subsequent corrective work with prevention, and, secondly, General e - preventive work on the formation of physical, mental and spiritual health, aimed at the entire population of children and adolescents.